iRevive/sbt-integration-env/README.md

   )
 ```

-1) Enable plugin for a specific project.
+1) Enable the plugin for a specific project.
-2) Configure environment provider.
+2) Configure the environment provider.
 You can use `DockerComposeEnvProvider` or implement a custom one.
 3) Optional.
 Enable automated management during the testing phase.
 [Details](#automated-creation-and-termination)

 ## Environment provider

-There is a predefined `DockerComposeEnvProvider` which uses `docker-compose` (or `docker compose` for a newer docker version) for manipulations with the environment.
+A predefined `DockerComposeEnvProvider` uses `docker compose` to manage the environment.

 ```scala
 IntegrationEnv.DockerCompose.Provider(